 About Cloudprober

-Posted on Sep 05, 2023 by Manu Garg ‐ 3 min read
+Posted on Oct 05, 2023 by Manu Garg ‐ 3 min read

 Origin

 Even though the primary goal of Cloudprober at that time was to discover and alert on Cloud Networking availability and performance problems, we decided to develop it as a generic prober that could be used to monitor a wide variety of systems and services.
-We also decided to make Cloudprober open source so that a wider community could trust it, contribute to it, and run it on their systems.
+We also decided to make Cloudprober open source so that a wider community could trust it, contribute to it, and run it on their own systems.

 Beyond Google and Open-Source

-We added a wealth of features over time, such as first-class Kubernetes support, a built-in probe status UI, PostgreSQL and Cloudwatch surfacers, OAuth support, Validators, and most recently, built-in alerting capability.
-We used the same codebase for the internal and open-source versions, which created a huge advantage – we had an extensive deployment internally which provided a continuous testing platform for Cloudprober, particularly for its scalability and performance aspects, while it was going through all the big changes.
+We used the same codebase for the internal and open-source versions, which was more work but it created a huge advantage – our own extensive internal deployment provided a continuous testing platform for Cloudprober, particularly for its scalability and performance aspects, while we added all these features.

 Move away from Google Github